tsakuraharapitt/Pitt-RARELab-PRA-Solver/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
 ## Acknowledgment
-This tool is being developed as part of an educational initiative at the University of Pittsburgh to advance risk analysis and reliability engineering.
+This tool is being developed as part of an initiative led by the RARE Lab at the University of Pittsburgh to advance risk analysis and reliability engineering education.
 The goal is to equip the next generation of engineers with critical skills in risk and reliability assessment.